Welcome to EPHS Activities

 EPHS offers a wide range of student activities including competitive athletics, intramurals, academic clubs, co-curricular clubs, fine arts, performing arts, and student government.

-Information regarding competitions and games for sport teams and clubs can be found on the Lake Conference website.
+Competition and game schedules for sports teams can be found on the Lake Conference website.

 - Award Policies